open-access-policies/health-tech/_operational_procedures/OP-PROC-002.md

 ---
 ### 1. Purpose

-To detail the steps for enrolling a new or personal device in the Mobile Device Management (MDM) system and ensuring it meets all security configuration requirements before being granted access to company resources.
+To detail the steps for enrolling a new or personal device in the Mobile Device Management (MDM) system and ensuring it meets all security configuration mandates before being granted access to company resources.

 ### 2. Scope